Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Root-finding based on Bundle-level Methods

 In this section, we present more concrete root-finding procedures, ensuring that the subproblem is solved efficiently to meet the condition defined in \eqref{eq:subprob-relative-error}.
 A critical component is to evaluate $V(\eta)$, which can be framed as the following problem:

-While this minimization problem can be solved using a standard convex optimization solver, we prefer the bundle-level methods~\citep{LNN,Ben-Tal05,lan2015bundle}, which are parameter-free and capable of generating verifiable optimality gaps~\eqref{eq:subprob-relative-error}.
-We further apply the accelerated prox-level method~\citep[Sec.
-3]{lan2015bundle}, which imposes nesterov's momentum to the restricted memory level method~\eqref{pb:value-func} to obtain the optimal rates on the H\"{o}lder smooth and convex problems.
+We apply the accelerated prox-level method (APL)~\citep[Sec.
+3]{lan2015bundle}, which is both parameter-free and capable of generating verifiable optimality gaps~\eqref{eq:subprob-relative-error}.
+Moreover, APL obtains the optimal rates on the H\"{o}lder smooth and convex problems.
 The convergence of APL requires a bounded domain assumption.
-Therefore, throughout the rest of the paper, we assume that the domain is bounded $D_\Xcal \coloneqq \max_{\xbf,\ybf\in \mcal X}\norm{\xbf-\ybf}<\infty$.
-The rest part proceeds as follows.
-Susbection~\ref{subsec:APL} describes the APL method adapted for solving \eqref{pb:value-func}.
-Subsection~\ref{subsec:initialization} develops an initialization scheme that can either quickly find a nearly optimal solution or generate a suitable initial solution for level-set search.
-Subsection~\ref{subsec:practical-root-finding} develops APL-based level-set methods for solving problem~\eqref{pb:func-constraint}.
+Therefore, throughout the rest of the paper, we assume that the domain is bounded, i.e., $D_\Xcal \coloneqq \max_{\xbf,\ybf\in \mcal X}\norm{\xbf-\ybf}<\infty$.
+The rest proceeds as follows.